Robinsonwells/case-assistance/README.md

 // Check API calls
 // Open Network tab in DevTools
-// Look for POST requests to api.perplexity.com
+// Look for POST requests to your Supabase edge function

 // Check localStorage
 console.log(localStorage.getItem('key'))

 // Check embeddings
 // Open IndexedDB in DevTools > Application > IndexedDB

 Environment Variables in Development
-Variables in .env.local are automatically loaded and prefixed with REACT_APP_:
+The application uses Vite environment variables (prefixed with VITE_):

-javascript
+- `VITE_SUPABASE_URL` - Your Supabase project URL
-// In code:
+- `VITE_SUPABASE_ANON_KEY` - Your Supabase anonymous key

-const apiKey = process.env.REACT_APP_PERPLEXITY_API_KEY
+IMPORTANT: The Perplexity API key is NEVER exposed to the browser.
+It exists only as a server-side secret in Supabase.
 Build & Deployment
 Production Build
 bash